Tencent/ncnn/docs/how-to-use-and-FAQ/FAQ-ncnn-produce-wrong-result.md

 Even we specify same interpolation method, different frameworks/libraries and their various versions may also introduce difference.

+A good practice is feed same size image as the input layer expected, e.g. read a 224x244 bmp image when input layer need 224x224 size.

 ### Mat::from_pixels/from_pixels_resize assume that the pixel data is continuous